brainsharks-fyp17/Sinhala-Text-Simplification-Dataset-and-Evaluation/README.md

 # Sinhala-Text-Simplification-Dataset-and-Evaluation

-This repository contains code for the paper "SiTSE: Sinhala Text Simplification Dataset and Evaluation".
+This repository contains the data and code for the paper "SiTSE: Sinhala Text Simplification Dataset and Evaluation".

 ## Abstract of the Paper